How do I choose a program?

 A minimum amount would be $10-$15 per day for meals not included, laundry, Wi-Fi, snacks, etc. Of course if you buy souviners, do optional activities, or are not careful, it is possible to spend a lot more than this.
 Our instructors discuss budgeting and money-saving techniques during our program orientation.

-Our dedicated team is available for contact 24/7 for the duration of all programs.
-Before your program departs, we will send out our 24/7 free call emergency contact number to students and families.
+Before your program departs, we will send out our 24/7 free-call emergency contact number to students and families for the travel to program start.

 During our programs you should be able to access free Wi-Fi at least once a week.
 Expect the Wi-Fi to be limited; there may not be enough bandwidth for Facetime or Skype calls.
 Instead, we recommend that you use a messaging app for the majority of communication with family and friends.